Priced at Rs 12.90 lakh (ex-showroom New Delhi), the new Honda Africa Twin DCT is available only in Victory Red colour.

 The Honda Africa Twin will be powered by a 998cc, 4-stoke, liquid-cooled Parallel Twin engine with a Unicam and 270-degree crankshaft.

-Similar to the Honda CBR650F, the new Honda adventure tourer will come to India via CKD route and assembled at the bikemaker’s Manesar plant.
-This could be a reason it might come with a premium price tag.
-We expect it to be priced between Rs 14 lakh – Rs 16 lakh (ex-showroom).
+Similar to the Honda CBR650F, the new Honda adventure tourer comes to India via CKD route and assembled at the bikemaker’s Manesar plant.
+This helps the company to price this model aggressively.
+Available with DCT option only, the bike is priced at Rs 12.90 lakh (ex-showroom New Delhi).

 |Engine||998cc, 4-stroke, liquid-cooled Parallel Twin|